-One of the most important things about storytelling is plotting.
-Plotting your story will help you make sure that all the pieces fit together in a logical way, and this will ensure that your readers enjoy reading your story as much as you enjoyed writing it!
+The plot is probably the most important thing about storytelling.
+Plotting your story will help you make sure that all the pieces fit together in a logical way.
+Good story plot will ensure your readers enjoy reading your story as much as you enjoyed writing it!

 In this blog post I’ll show you some steps for outlining and plotting out any kind of novel or other written piece from start to finish:

 - What is plot development?